ecs-hk/debian-bastion/README.md

 Now that the bastion host is ready, there are several moving parts to be aware of.

 * `/etc/cron.d/ansible_auto-block-brutes` : Periodic job that blocks the IP address of anyone who tries to SSH in as root or as an unknown account.
 The block is cleared after the value in variable `firewall_blackhole_timeout` passes by.
-* `/etc/cron.d/ansible_security-updates` : Installs any security updates provided by Debian repositories.
+* `/etc/cron.d/ansible_security-updates` : Periodic job that installs security updates provided by Debian repositories.
-* `/var/log/ansible-playbook` : Log entries from Ansible playbook execution.
+* `/var/log/ansible-playbook` : Log file containing entries from Ansible playbook execution. [^playbook_log]

+[^playbook_log]: Note that the first time you run the playbook, the log file will be empty (i.e. because it will not have been configured yet).
+For every successive playbook execution it will contain Ansible log entries.

 The idea behind this repo is to help you quickly deploy a bastion host when you need a hardened SSH server to act as border security and/or for SSH port forwarding.
 In the world of rapid VM setup and teardown, the system may have a short useful lifetime.